Thank you for visiting

 Football that John Lennon had been shot and killed, a bulletin on NBC Television interrupting The Tonight Show, followed by airchecks from KQRS-FM, NBC Radio's The Source, WCCO-AM/CBS Radio, WWTC-AM, Mutual News, WCCO-FM, KDWB-FM, KSTP-FM, WLOL-FM and KCLD-FM.

-(Thanks to Stuart Held for many of the above airchecks plus Todd Kosovich for the WCCO-AM/CBS Radio aircheck and NBC-TV bulletin audio).
+(Thanks to Stuart Held for many of the above airchecks and Todd Kosovich for the WCCO-AM/CBS Radio aircheck and NBC-TV bulletin).

 COVERAGE OF THE 1982 MINNEAPOLIS THANKSGIVING DAY FIRE